• Skip to primary navigation

 Then turn them over and add thyme sprigs.
 This can be quite a task.

-Bake another 25 minutes or until the knife inserted into the thickest part of squash comes out easily without resistance.
-Throw away the old thyme and replace it with new fresh for serving.
+STEP 5: Bake another 25-30 minutes or until the knife inserted into the thickest part of the squash comes out easily without resistance.

-The flesh should be soft inside.
+The flesh should be fork tender, quite soft inside.

 Tips